williamthing/Projects/Shiritori/README.md

 Your answer should be in the form of the first pokemon that started the game of Shiritori and the length of the largest shiritori.

+* use given pokemon file to get the answer

 * ran some test on code, need to update because continue to get incorrect input and program takes too long to run.